Complementary and Alternative Therapies

 Other supplements that are probably effective for migraine prevention are riboflavin (B2), magnesium, and feverfew.4Co-enzyme Q is possibly effective for migraine.4 No serious side effects have been reported with these supplements if they are taken at recommended levels.5-8 Magnesium, feverfew, and co-enzyme Q may cause nausea, diarrhea, or digestive upset.

-If you choose to use natural remedies and supplements, tell your health care provider.
+If you choose to use natural remedies and supplements, tell your healthcare provider.
 Natural products can have side effects or toxicities.
 Many interact with other drugs.

-Mind and body approaches
+Which mind and body approaches are used?

 Mind and body approaches can be used alone or in conjunction with medications.
 They can be helpful if you cannot or will not take migraine drugs.
 They may be useful if migraine drugs are not enough.
 These approaches can help to reduce stress, which has numerous health benefits.